 Swathi Sreerangarajan: Swathi Sreerangarajan (Rajan, for short) finished her PhD in English literature and Asian American studies in 2016 and moved to California one semester before graduation.
 Her teaching and research interests include ethnic studies, Asian American literature and history, US immigration law and literature, gender studies and queer theory, childhood studies, and performance studies.
 She has taught courses on these topics at University of Pittsburgh, South Dakota State University, UC Davis, Sacramento City College, and has now joined LMC.
 Having lived in the snowy Midwest for several years--Pennsylvania, and then briefly, South Dakota--she is thrilled to reside in the Golden State.
 In her downtime, she likes to catch Broadway musicals and comedy shows with her husband or, on a nice day, hike with her two dogs.

-*Alex Sterling: Alex grew up in the suburbs of Boston, Massachusetts, and got his B.A. in philosophy and religious studies at Macalester College in St. Paul, Minnesota.
+*Alex Sterling (department chair): Alex grew up in the suburbs of Boston, Massachusetts, and got his B.A. in philosophy and religious studies at Macalester College in St. Paul, Minnesota.
 Alex has an M.A. in philosophy from Purdue University and an M.A. in English from Cal State East Bay.
 The first M.A. was the only time Alex ever dropped out ofschool, leaving a Midwest PhD program to move to California, grow his hair (now falling out), become an indie rock songwriter, and join the ranks of rock musicians with bad jobs.
 (Alex led a rock band called Desoto Reds for many years.)
 At age 30 Alex began his teaching career with three years at Portola Middle School in El Cerrito and two at Hayward High School, where he taught in the Puente Program, before starting to teach college English.
 Alex has taught English composition at Cal State East Bay, Laney College in Oakland, and at LMC, where he happily became a full time member of the English department in 2006.
 He currently teaches English 100, English 221, and Philosophy 2.
 Alex lives in Albany with his family – wife Julianne, and two boys, Jasper and Adlai.
 He likes to read novels, progressive journalism, and political philosophy.

 Mónica Tapiarené: Mónica Tapiarené grew up by the sea, reading Spanish and Latin American fiction and poetry, short stories in English, and poetry in German.
 Her “Oma” would read Schiller and Goethe to her.
 Mónica attended Colegio Rosa de América in Lima, Perú, earned an A.A. in Liberal Arts from DVC, a B.A. in British and American Literature, and an M.A. in English with an emphasis in TESOL from Cal State East Bay.
 She taught English at Napa Valley College from 2005 to 2015 where she also coached emerging student writers and mentored bilingual young poets.
 She taught Spanish at NVC from 2013 to 2015.
 Mónica has been teaching ESL and English at LMC since 2010.
 She loves nurturing and guiding LMC students.
 She utilizes her experience as the only non-native speaker of English, immersed in mainstream university classes, majoring in English literature maintaining a 3.89 GPA while working full-time, to inspire, motivate, and teach students the academic skills they need to succeed in reading and writing classes.